 Bonus: We’ve selected a bunch of free InVideo templates for you.
 Use these to create your GIFs in two simple steps:

-a) Create a video not longer than 6-7 seconds and download it as an MP4 file,
+1- Create a video not longer than 6-7 seconds and download it as an MP4 file,

-b) Then, convert it into a GIF using any of the above-mentioned methods –
+2- Then, convert it into a GIF using any of the above-mentioned methods –

-Idea 1 – Say is with testimonials:
+Idea 1 – Say it with testimonials

 Testimonials have been done to death as text or on images.
 So we decided to show you an example of how you can use GIF to share testimonials of your clients and nudge your potential customers to make a purchase: